 We perpetuate our traumas when we are unconscious, unaware and deny they even exist.

 Planet Earth is in a time of great turmoil and change.
-Never before have we seen such separation and divide, triggered by opposing values, ideals and beliefs.
-Never before have we seen so many people so easily abuse, berate and name-call others with no thought or regret.
-Never before have we seen such anger, fear, frustration, intolerance, malice, hate and divide.
+Never have we seen such separation and divide triggered by opposing values, ideals and beliefs.
+Never before have we seen so many people so easily abuse, criticize and name-call others with no thought or regret.
+Never before have we seen such anger, fear, frustration, intolerance, malice, hate and division.

 What is happening on planet Earth is a mass eruption of collective shadow and trauma.

 What is happening on planet Earth is the opportunity both individually and collectively to heal old trauma and wounds that are coming to the surface.

 What is happening on Earth is an opportunity for significant change.

 Instead, we see the perpetuation of anger, frustration, separation and division.

 We are seeing individual trauma and unresolved emotions arising and expressed collectively.

 We are seeing human beings who, at their core, are traumatised children, acting out in response to the triggers of fear, separation, and division.